Disclaimer, Terms and Conditions of Web Site Use

 Voting is another key activity used to drive improvement in the portfolio companies, and the Investment Manager will not blindly vote along management recommendations but will consider the impact of the vote to maximise the value of investments.

-Where the ICAV does not see change towards better practices based on our engagement activities or sees a sustainability-related controversy that breaches our ethical standards and beliefs, we will walk away from the investment.
+Where the ICAV’s do not see change towards better practices based on our engagement activities or sees a sustainability-related controversy that breaches our ethical standards and beliefs, we will walk away from the investment.

 Designated reference index benchmark

-The ICAV does not have a designated reference index benchmark for the purpose of meeting the environmental or social characteristics promoted by the fund.
+The ICAV’s do not have a designated reference index benchmark for the purpose of meeting the environmental or social characteristics promoted by the fund.